maxtaco/tamejs/README.md

 The `Rendezvous` is similar to a blocking condition variable (or a "Hoare sytle monitor") in threaded programming.

-#### tame.Rendezvous.id (i).pledge (slots,...)
+#### tame.Rendezvous.id (i).defer (slots,...)

-Associate a new pledge with the given Rendezvous, whose pledge ID is `i`, and whose callbacks slots are supplied as `slots`.
-Those slots can take the three forms of `pledge` return as above (i.e., declarative, generic, or variadic).
-As with standard `pledge`, the return value of the `Rendezvous`'s `pledge` is fed to a function expecting a callback.
-As soon as that callback fires (and the pledge is fulfilled), the provided slots will be filled with the arguments to that callback.
+Associate a new defer with the given Rendezvous, whose defer ID is `i`, and whose callbacks slots are supplied as `slots`.
+Those slots can take the three forms of `defer` return as above (i.e., declarative, generic, or variadic).
+As with standard `defer`, the return value of the `Rendezvous`'s `defer` is fed to a function expecting a callback.
+As soon as that callback fires (and the defer is fulfilled), the provided slots will be filled with the arguments to that callback.

-#### tame.Rendezvous.pledge (slots,...)
+#### tame.Rendezvous.defer (slots,...)

-You don't need to explicitly assign an ID to a pledge generated from a Rendezvous.
+You don't need to explicitly assign an ID to a defer generated from a Rendezvous.
 If you don't, one will automatically be assigned, in ascending order starting from `0`.

 #### tame.Rendezvous.wait (cb)

-Wait until the next pledge on this rendezvous is fulfilled.
-When it is, callback `cb` with the ID of the fulfilled pledge.
-If an unclaimed pledge fulfilled before `wait` was called, then `cb` is fired immediately.
+Wait until the next defer on this rendezvous is fulfilled.
+When it is, callback `cb` with the ID of the fulfilled defer.
+If an unclaimed defer fulfilled before `wait` was called, then `cb` is fired immediately.

 Though `wait` would work with any hand-rolled JS function expecting